pinkozz/face-detector/README.md

 6. Submit a pull request to the main repository.

 Please ensure that your contributions align with the project's coding style, guidelines, and licensing.

+# License
+The face-detector is open-source software released under the MIT License.

+Feel free to customize this guide page based on your specific bot implementation and project requirements.